 In August 2019, we announced an Old Wild West Photo Contest!
 We awarded our winners some cool prizes!
 We wanted to encourage our newsletter readers, and our website visitors to submit their "Old Time Photos" that related to the Old Wild West.
-We asked people from Tombstone Arizona related businesses to do the judging.
+People from Tombstone Arizona related businesses did the judging.

 See All of Our Contest Submissions>

 We saw where they traveled, taking "Old Time Photos" with a theme of the Old West!
 They've been to true historical towns, or have-fun pretend towns!
 Some dressed up in imitation of famous Wild West characters.
 Kinda like...

 There were more entries in this category than the others, so we awarded a 3rd prize award.

 Each of our judges individually chose amongst all the photos, that which was the Funniest Photo.
 Assessing "funny" was per their own definition: did it amuse them, make them smile, was it ridiculous-funny, was it odd-funny, was it ironic-funny, was it weird-funny, was it out-of-place funny, etc.

 I think you could tell that these photos were definitely in the definition of making them smile = so cute funny!